Code-Institute-Submissions/Cuisine/README.md

 ## Deployment

 The project is deployed on Heroku, and can be accessed [here](https://recipe-app-python.herokuapp.com)

+The Github for this project can be found [here](https://github.com/brookk16/Cuisine).
+And can also be accessed via the github logo in the footer.

 Deployment to Heroku required 3 things: